Meet Lucinda Riley's 'Seven Sisters'

 Lucinda Riley introduces the characters at the heart of her bestselling Seven Sisters series.
-The highly anticipated fifth book in the series, The Moon Sister, is to be published on 1st November 2018, and follows the story of Tiggy D’Aplièse from Scotland to Spain, and from South America to New York.
+The highly anticipated sixth book in the series, The Sun Sister, follows the story of Electra D'Aplièse from Manhattan to the plains of Africa as she learns about her heritage and discovers what is really worth fighting for.

 When I first had the idea of writing a series of books based on the Seven Sisters of the Pleiades, I had no idea where it would lead me.
 I was very attracted to the fact that each one of the mythological sisters was, according to their legends, a unique and strong female.
 I wanted to celebrate the achievements of women, especially in the past, where so often their contribution to making our world the place it is today has been overshadowed by the documented achievements of men.